willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 We use it to express that something will already have happened before a specific time in the future.

-* I think I will have the letter written by the time you arrive.
+* I will have the letter written by the time you arrive.
 * I will have improved my English to a better level by tonight.
-* They will have shown everything about that topic when you come here.
+* If you don't come soon, they will have explained how a rocket works, and you will miss it.
 * They will have shown (demonstrated) the results by the time you arrive.

 ### Present simple continuous